 All officers on ground assignment wear a 10-spoked gold and silver metallic "starburst" insignia: be they Ensigns serving on Federation outposts, Lieutenants in the Judge Advocate General's office, or Commodores commanding Starbases.

-In the public mind, this emblem is most often associated with the admiralty of Starfleet Command, being its most high-profile exponents.
+In the public mind, this emblem is most often associated with the admiralty of Starfleet Command, being its highest-profile exponents.
 In truth, it is worn by the widest breadth of ranks of any Starfleet insignia.

 While ground assignment may not carry the inherent adventure or prestige of Starship service, the numerous ships of the fleet would quickly deteriorate if not for an extensive command and support structure.
 It is the duty of these officers to provide that direction and support.